 Almost a year ago, I decided to change my life.

 It started with a call from my doctor.
-Some numbers had crossed the line, moving from "we should watch it" to "that's not good and it's time to do something about it."
-I'm not going to get more specific than this.
-Let's just say that these were numbers I knew my lifestyle habits were affecting.
+Diabetes.
+My blood sugar numbers had crossed the line, moving from "we should watch it" to "that's not good and it's time to do something about it."
+I knew that, to some extent, my lifestyle habits were to blame.

 Actions and consequences